lndgalante/solutils/README.md

 ##### getLamportsToSol()

 Converts lamports units to SOL units.
-Optionally send a second argument to define amount of digits to truncate without rounding.
+You can send a second argument to define amount of digits to truncate without rounding (Optional).

 _Example_